Enjoy a exclusive ski holiday in Italy with a Ski Safari in the Dolomites!

 Your departure from Bolzano

-SKI SAFARI DOLOMITES PRICES – Winter 2016
+SKI SAFARI DOLOMITES PRICES – Winter 2018/2019

+Why aren’t lunch and dinner included in the price?
 The reason is flexibility.
-My clients have greatly varied preferences for meals: some are vegetarians, some are passionate for gourmet dining, and so on.
+My clients have greatly varied preferences for meals: some are vegetarians, some are passionate about gourmet dining, and so on.
 It is best if you are able to make your own dining choices from the many options available.
 Every day I can suggest the best restaurants to match your needs and preferences.

 – your preferred dates